Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Safe Practices:

-• Use credit cards instead of debit cards for purchases (better fraud protection)
+• Use credit cards (when possible) rather than debit cards for better fraud protections

 Report Scams To:

 Q: What should I do if I live in rural Michigan and can’t get to application offices?
-A: Contact your local Area Agency on Aging for assistance.
-Many can conduct phone interviews or send representatives for home visits.
-Libraries and senior centers often have internet access and staff to help with online applications.
-Some services also coordinate transportation for medical appointments that can include stops at government offices.
+A: Start with your local Area Agency on Aging (AAA) or Michigan 2-1-1.
+Many programs allow phone-based interviews, and some local agencies can help with document collection, copying, and referrals.
+Libraries and senior centers can also help with online access and printing/scanning.

 Q: I’m a veteran.
 Are there special programs for senior veterans in Michigan?
-A: Yes, veterans may qualify for both regular senior programs and veteran-specific benefits.
-Key programs include VA Aid and Attendance pension (up to $1,936/month), Michigan Veterans Trust Fund emergency assistance, property tax exemptions for disabled veterans, and priority access to VA medical centers throughout Michigan.
-Contact DMVA at 1-800-MICH-VET for free assistance.
+A: Yes.
+Veterans may qualify for both general senior programs and veteran-specific benefits.
+Key resources include the Michigan Veterans Trust Fund (emergency help), VA health care, and VA pension/Aid and Attendance for qualifying wartime veterans or survivors (eligibility rules and maximums change over time).
+Start with 1-800-MICH-VET for help connecting to the right office.

 Quick Contact Directory